rohancollage07/Unsplash-Search-Image/README.md

 # Unsplash-Search-Image
-Created a webpage using ReactJS to search for any categories of photos from using Unsplash API Can also generate random pictures if clicked multiple times on search button.
+Created a webpage to search for any categories of photos from using Unsplash API Can also generate random pictures if clicked multiple times on search button.

 First : Created a structure HTML of what will be present in the final output